willwang-x/tools/tools/anki/anki.md

 ### User Stories

 * [Autonous](https://www.reddit.com/user/Autonous/) :On this day [3 years](https://www.reddit.com/r/Anki/comments/l6rwwu/on_this_day_3_years_ago_had_my_first_session_more/) ago had my first session.
 More than 1000 days later it's still super useful!
+* [I love it, but some days man.](https://www.reddit.com/r/Anki/comments/lgvqyy/i_love_it_but_some_days_man): Lmao funny thing is if you let go off the rock for one day your bout to be rolled over and crushed by the reviews that have now multiplyed by 3 million
+* [Notetaking/learning setup using Markdown, Git, Anki and Pandoc](https://www.reddit.com/r/Anki/comments/gax41n/notetakinglearning_setup_using_markdown_git_anki/): A way to convert markdown to Anki

 ### Others